numericjungle/numericjungle.github.io/_posts/2016-06-07-Python-tricks.md

 comments: true
 ---

-I recently work on several python projects, here are some useful tricks and tools I'd like to share:
+Being working on python for several years, here are some useful tricks and tools I'd like to share:

-ipython notebook extension
+1. ipython notebook extension
 ---------
 [ipython notebook extension](https://github.com/ipython-contrib/IPython-notebook-extensions)